jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-You always have two choices: your commitment versus your fear.
+There is some self-interest behind every friendship.
+There is no friendship without self-interests.
+This is a bitter truth.
-- Sammy Davis Jr.
+- Chanakya

-Updated on: [4/16/2022]
+Updated on: [4/17/2022]
 <!-- #quoteEnd -->
 </pre>